psrvere/learning-rust/Chapter4/notes.md

 - `s1.clone()` will "deep" copy s1 to s2, i.e. it will copy both stack and heap memory of s1.

 3. Stack only data with Copy
-If a type implements the `Copy` trait, variables that use it do not move but rather are trvially copied, making them still valid after assignment to another variable.
+If a type implements the `Copy` trait, variables that use it do not move but rather are trivially copied, making them still valid after assignment to another variable.

 Q. What types implement `Copy` trait?
 All simple data types